knowmalware/pehash/README.md

 # pehash
 Compilation of peHash implementations.

-While several tools currently use a TotalHash-compatible implementation, the malware analysis and research communities have not yet clearly chosen a winner.
+Several tools currently use a TotalHash-compatible implementation, however the malware analysis and research communities have not yet clearly chosen a winner.
+This modules provides a unified interface to all known peHash implementations.

-Currently there are four implementations here.
-References for each implementation are in each function's docs.
+References specific to each implementation are in each function's docs.

 For a discussion of known problems with the TotalHash-compatible implementations, see https://gist.github.com/wxsBSD/07a5709fdcb59d346e9e